prajwalnl/aks_deploy/README.md

 # Pre-requistes
 1. Access to this Github repo ready with required files and k8s manifest file.

+2. Azure account with a active subscription.

+3. Below resources in Azure.
+	1. Azure resource group.
+	2. Azure service principal with contirbutor role for that resource group.

+	Click [here](#azure-pre-requistes) to create both new.

-2. Jenkins setup with below installed plugins, credentials and tools.
+3. Jenkins setup with below installed plugins, credentials and tools.
 	1. **Plugins:**
 		- GitHub Branch Source Plugin
 		- Kuberenetes CLI Plugin